-Using objects, pictures and gestures to represent events from daily life develops the foundation on which children build their ability to recognize and use symbols like spoken words, pictures and written words through which they can represent thoughts and ideas.
+Using objects, pictures and gestures to represent events from daily life develop the foundation on which children build their ability to recognize and use symbols like spoken words, pictures and written words through which they can represent thoughts and ideas.
 Symbolic play is also a precursor for literacy and numeracy.

-This facilitates growth in these developmental language areas: Communication development, Imaginative thinking and exploration, Abstract thinking and problem solving, Social-Emotional skills.
+This facilitates growth in these developmental language areas: Communication development, Imaginative thinking and exploration, Abstract thinking and problem solving, and Social-Emotional skills.

 The ability to listen is crucial when developing a solid speech foundation.
 Play-based therapy with a focus on audition is a great way to build this foundation.
-This playful environment helps the child’s listening and spoken language skills to improve at a fast rate.
+This playful and effective environment helps the child’s listening and spoken language skills to improve at a fast rate.

 “Learning to listen is the basis for learning to talk.”

-learn to discover, create, and problem solve in a safe, caring environment.
+learn to discover, create, and problem-solve in a safe, caring environment.

 Repetition builds mastery in all areas of development.
 It serves to refine and stabilize skills for children.
 Therefore, children should be encouraged to repeat actions and words, particularly those they enjoy.
 Repetition of words or phrases helps to build vocabulary and

-Through various types of play, children learn to discover, create, and problem solve in a safe, caring environment.
+Through various types of play, children learn to discover, create, and problem-solve in a safe, caring environment.
 Our therapists strategically utilize play to help children express what is troubling them when they do not have the verbal language to express their thoughts and feelings.